Qatar Airways backs Boeing despite MAX crash crisis

-MUSCAT (Reuters) - Qatar Airways threw its support behind Boeing on Monday as the U.S. planemaker faces its biggest crisis in years after deadly crashes of its flagship 737 MAX jet.
+MUSCAT (Reuters) - Qatar Airways threw its support behind Boeing on Monday as the U.S. planemaker faces its biggest crisis in years after two deadly crashes of its flagship 737 MAX jet.

-Regulators grounded the worldwide MAX fleet after an Ethiopian Airlines MAX crash killed all 157 people on board this month, wiping nearly 15 percent off shares in the world’s biggest planemaker.
+Regulators grounded the worldwide MAX fleet after an Ethiopian Airlines MAX crash killed all 157 people on board this month, wiping 14 percent off shares in the world’s biggest planemaker.

-“We have confidence in the Boeing airplanes and we are sure they will find the issue they had which is still under investigation,” Qatar Airways Chief Executive Akbar al-Baker told reporters in Muscat.
+“As far as I am concerned, I have full confidence in Boeing and their ability to resolve any technical issue,” Qatar Airways Chief Executive Akbar al-Baker told reporters in Muscat.

 Qatar Airways, one of the largest Middle East carriers, is a major Boeing customer.
 It has ordered 20 MAX jets and committed to buying a further 40.
 It has taken delivery of five of the aircraft, according to Boeing’s website.